-In addition to her weekly drop in classes, Alex provides private sessions where she will help you build and refine a Yoga practice that is designed to meet your individual needs and goals.
+Alex also provides private sessions where she will help you build and refine a Yoga practice that will complement your individual needs and goals.
 She also offers a variety of Retreats and Workshops throughout the year in destination locations around the world.
-The content of Alex’s Retreats and Workshops seek to elevate your level of knowledge of Yoga and Ayurveda (known as the “Two Sister Sciences”) and promise to leave you inspired.
+The content of Alex’s Retreats and Workshops will elevate your level of knowledge of Yoga and Ayurveda (known as the “Two Sister Sciences”) and promise to leave you inspired.

-In addition to her love for Yoga, Alex is an herbalist and an accomplished photographer and poet.
-Her creative pursuits are deeply inspired by nature, ancient cultural traditions, world religions, art, and the incredible people she has encountered and befriended from around the world.
-When Alex isn’t teaching or traveling she enjoys getting out into nature for her daily walks and extended hikes.
-Time immersed in nature enhances Alex’s spiritual wellbeing, reminding her just how beautiful and precious life is.
-She strives everyday to maintain that perspective and enjoys creating a meaningful life with her family, friends, and students.
+All of Alex’s professional and creative pursuits are deeply inspired by nature, ancient holistic and spiritual traditions, art, and all of the incredible people she has encountered and befriended from around the world.
+When Alex isn’t teaching she enjoys getting out into nature for her daily walks, extended hikes, and gardening.
+Time immersed in nature enhances Alex’s spiritual wellbeing, reminding her how interconnected we all are to one another and mother nature.
+She strives everyday to maintain this perspective and enjoys creating a meaningful and loving life with her family, friends, colleagues, and students.

-Alex is a 2009 graduate from the nationally-accredited 8 Limbs 200 hour Teacher Training Program of Seattle, WA.
-In addition to her RTY 200hr certification she has accrued hundreds of hours for Continuing Education credit.
+- Alex has accrued hundreds of hours of Continuing Education credit in her studies of Yoga, Ayurveda, and Trauma Informed Somatic Movement and Mindful Meditation.
 Her passion for learning is infectious and inspires her students to explore new depths within their practice.
-She maintains her studies and practice with internationally acclaimed Yoga and Ayurvedic teachers, Dr. Vasant Lad, Donna Farhi, Gary Kraftsow, Dr. Robert Svoboda, Sarah Powers, Marina Zaleski and several of the 8 Limbs Senior Teachers.
+Alex maintains her studies and practice with internationally acclaimed Yoga and Ayurvedic teachers